-Yes, the eBlocker supports HTTPS/SSL connections for web browsing if the user enables the SSL function.
+Yes, the eBlocker supports HTTPS (SSL) connections for web browsing if the user enables the HTTPS (SSL) feature.
 The eBlocker forms the end of the encrypted end-to-end connection with the server, analyzes the packets and encrypts them again when acessing the internet device.
 In order for this encryption to work, the so called root encryption certificate – individually for each eBlocker – must be recorded once in the browser or in the operating system.

 This process is an “industry standard” to protect encrypted connections and is also successfully used by us.

-Do all pages and apps work when SSL (HTTPS) is enabled?
+Do all pages and apps work when HTTPS (SSL) is enabled?